cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

-In this document, we define generic constructions for hybrid KEMs based on combining a traditional algorithm and a PQ KEM.
-The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, which should make it suitable for the majority of use cases.
+In this document, we define generic schemes for constructing hybrid KEMs from a traditional algorithm and a PQ KEM.
+The aim of this document is provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.

+The remainder of this document is structured as follows: First, in
+{{cryptographic-deps}} and {{schemes}}, we define the abstractions on which the schemes are built, and then the schemes themselves.
+Then, in {{security}}, we lay out the security analyses that support these constructions, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document.
+Finally, we discuss some "path not taken", related topics that might be of interest to readers, but which are not treated in depth.

 # Requirements Notation